visionmedia/stack/Readme.md

- There are a lot of great provisioning tools out there, but as far as I know most of them are part of much larger systems, use unfamiliar DSLs, or rely on the precense of an interpreter for scripting languages such as Ruby or Python.
+ There are a lot of great provisioning tools out there, but as far as I know most of them are part of much larger systems, use unfamiliar DSLs, or rely on the presence of an interpreter for scripting languages such as Ruby or Python.

  I'm not suggesting this tool is better than any existing solution but I really wanted something that looked and behaved like a regular shell script.
 Also since it's written in Go it's very simple to curl the binary on to any existing system.